GWL22/DSS/project03/README.md

 The train file, however, is too big to upload github.
 I leave a link where you can download the train file.
-There are four files on the web site and only one of them used;
+There are four files on the web site and only one of them used.

 - train.csv